-The sample of colleagues directed their behaviors toward the participant (First-person condition) or another colleague (Third-person condition).
+The sample of colleagues directed their behaviors toward the participant (First-Person condition) or another colleague (Third-Person condition).
 A nice colleague showed 5 nice behaviors and 1 mean behavior, and a mean colleague showed 5 mean behaviors and 1 nice behavior.
-The inconsistent behavior was either shown first or last (counterbalanced across participants).
-The colleagues showed one of two types of behaviors (counterbalanced across trials): for sharing behaviors, the colleague shared (nice behaviors) or did not share (mean behaviors) office stationaries (e.g., Scotch tape); for helping behaviors, the colleague with a task (e.g., helping the other person to understand a function in Excel).
-We chose sharing and helping behaviors, since these are the most common types of behaviors used to demonstrate nice and mean traits in past studies with adults and children (e.g., Boseovski & Lee, 2006; Gualtieri & Denison, 2018; Uleman et al., 1996).
+The inconsistent behavior was shown either first or last (counterbalanced across participants).
+The colleagues showed one of two types of behavior (counterbalanced across trials): for sharing behaviors the colleague shared (nice behaviors) or did not share (mean behaviors) office stationery (e.g., Scotch tape), and for helping behaviors the colleague helped (nice behaviors) or did not help (mean behaviors) the participant or another colleague with a task (e.g., helping the other person to understand a function in Excel).
+We chose sharing and helping behaviors because these are the most common types of behavior used to demonstrate nice and mean traits in past studies with adults and children (e.g., Boseovski & Lee, 2006; Gualtieri & Denison, 2018; Uleman et al., 1996).

-Individual information: the familiar individual.
-Participants were introduced to another colleague from the company, "the familiar colleague", who was either nice or mean.
+Individual information: The familiar individual.
+Participants were introduced to another colleague from the company, "the familiar colleague," who was either nice or mean.
 The nice familiar colleague or the mean familiar colleague showed 6 behaviors in the same way as a nice colleague or a mean colleague from the sample, as described in the previous phase.

 Partner choice and prediction.
-Next, participants were asked to choose a partner for their next project from 2 options: the familiar colleague or a new colleague randomly selected from the company.
+Next, participants were asked to choose a partner for their next project from two options: the familiar colleague or a new colleague randomly selected from the company.
 Lastly, the experimenter asked participants to predict whether the chosen partner would be nice or mean.